Copy Content in User Interfaces: Tips and Practices

 This is a concept for an unusual Good Sign app that gives you a new sign to look for, and you make your wish every time you see it in real life.
 Such an extraordinary app has also unusual CTA buttons like “Make a wish”.

-There’s no need to create CTA buttons exceptionally in bright colors – their main task is to be easily noticeable in the general layout.
-If the interface is bright and colorful, why don’t you make the contrast with a light background which will make the bright copy even more prominent, like in a concept for the Book Swap app above?
+There’s no need to create CTA buttons in exceptionally bright colors; their primary goal is to be easily noticeable within the overall layout.
+If the interface is bright and colorful, use a light background to contrast with it, making the bright copy even more prominent, as in the concept for the Book Swap app above?

 Captions

 Caption is the short text under a picture describing its content.
-In web interfaces fonts are usually small and often italic, and in mobile interfaces, the sizes of fonts depend on the size of a picture.
+In web interfaces, fonts are usually small and often italic, and in mobile interfaces, the sizes of fonts depend on the size of the picture.

-Here is a concept for the landing page of a gym.
-The captions here have bold fonts that make them easy to read.
-They are shown only when the picture is hovered which makes interaction more engaging for the users.
+Here’s a concept for a gym’s landing page.
+The captions here use bold fonts, making them easy to read.
+They are shown only when the image is hovered over, making interaction more engaging for users.

 Points to consider

-All in all, creating a quality copy content isn’t that hard if you keep in mind the typographic hierarchy principles.
+All in all, creating quality content isn’t that hard if you keep the typographic hierarchy principles in mind.
 And here are some basic tips on presenting the copy:

 - Create catchy headlines.
-They draw users’ attention and often become the point of the decision whether the user continues interaction with the page or bounces it.
+They capture users’ attention and often determine whether users continue interacting with the page or bounce.

 - Make headlines short, but keep them highly informative.